MSB100/login/README.md

-# login
+# loginr

-this is a simple login web page.
+this is a wonderful login web page using php.